lorencerri/discord-bot-template/README.md

 ## Getting Started

+1. Clone/Download this repo
+2. Install the packages using npm/yarn
-Create a `.env` file & place your token under a property titled 'TOKEN' to run.
+3. Create a `.env` file & place your token under a property titled 'TOKEN' to run.
+4. Modify the prefix and ownerID in config.json
+5. Run the bot

 ## Default Commands